raspberrypilearning/count-the-creatures/en/step_8.md

 In this project, you have:

-+ Used the tools in the Paint editor to create your own stress ball sprite
++ Used `broadcast`{:class="block3events"} blocks to communicate colour changes and movement between sprites
-+ Added a sound to your stress ball that is played when clicked
++ Used the `video`{:class="block3extensions"} extension to detect colours in real-world objects
-+ Added graphic effects to your stress ball to squash it
++ Used the `or operator`{:class="block3operators"} to aid colour identification

-If you are following the Keep it green pathway of projects, then try out the project [blah].
+If you are following the [Keep it green] pathway of projects, then try out the project [blah].

 Another optional exercise is to create origami animals that represent the animals you are counting.
 You can find many different origami animals to create [here](http://rpf.io/origami).